mstrens/grbl_controller_esp32/README.md

 ### Info screen:
 This is the first and main screen of the application.
 It displays:
-- line 1 left: a status saying if you are printing from SD card (and % of printing), in Pause or if GRBL is controlled via PC and USB or via PC and wifi
+- line 1 left: a status saying if you are printing from SD card (and % of printing), in Pause or if GRBL is controlled via PC+USB or via PC+wifi
 - line 1 right: the GRBL status (Idle, Run, Alarm , Hold, Jog, ...) or "??" when GRBL is not responding (e.g. GRBL in alarm:1)
 - line 2: the last message (error or alarm) sent by GRBL.
 This message is automatically cleared when you go back from Setup screen to Info screen.
 - line 3: a wifi icon; it is red when there are no PC connected with telnet, green when a pc is connected with telnet